FREQUENTLY ASKED

 [Back to Top]

-I have taken the requisite number of approved MCLE-LEPR-SA/MH credit hours, must I file a CLE
+the requisite number of approved MCLE-LEPR-SA/MH credit hours, must I file a

 Answer:

-for Mandatory Continuing Legal Education for Judges and Active Members of the
+Legal Education for Judges and Active Members of the South Carolina Bar

-South Carolina Bar (Regulations) require that in addition to taking the MCLE-LEPR-SA/MH hours, you must
+(Regulations) require that in addition to taking the MCLE-LEPR-SA/MH hours, you

-file a compliance report by the filing deadline and pay the appropriate fees.
+must file a compliance report by the filing deadline and pay the appropriate

 36.